 Start Date - Insert the date on which the Licensee will first use the premises.
 This should be no earlier than the Schedule 14a Date (see Section C5) as the premises cannot be used by the Licensee for non-Methodist services and meetings for public religious worship without the consent being in place.
 The date can be inserted by hand once the Schedule 14a has been signed (but must be inserted before the Worship Licence is signed).

 End Date - Insert the date on which the licence will end.
-This should be no later than expiry of the consent under the Schedule 14a and should therefore be no later than 12 months after the Schedule 14a Date.
-The date can be inserted by hand once the Schedule 14a has been signed (but must be inserted before the Worship Licence is signed).
+This should be no later than expiry of the consent under the Schedule 14a.
+The date can be inserted by hand once the Schedule 14a has been signed (but must be inserted before the Worship Licence is signed.

 - Hire Period – clause 1.6 on page 2 of the Worship Booking Form

 Managing Trustees need to ensure that the Schedule 14a is in place before the start of the Hire Period/ the date of the Event.
 Although the Booking Form allows Managing Trustees to cancel a booking if they believe that consent will not be in place (condition 11.1(a)), it is recommended that bookings are not confirmed until the Schedule 14a has been signed to avoid bad feeling.

 Section D – Provisions relating to use under Model Trust 14(2A)